 “Don't give up,” says Burns.
 “I wasn't deterred when my loan was rejected the first time.
-I picked myself up and went back to the mentors at the small business development center and tweaked my proposal, then went back to another bank.
-I had two of three other banks lined up if that one didn’t work.
+I picked myself up and went back to the mentors at the small-business development center and tweaked my proposal, then went back to another bank.
+I had 2 or 3 other banks lined up if that one didn’t work.
 I was determined to get the funding I needed.”

-So far, her business is on track with monthly net revenues exceeding $25,000 in the tasting room and $5,000 from sales to local restaurants, which is enough to service her debt and more, she says.
-All told, she expects her first-year revenues to top $300,000 and she plans to expand sales to high-end grocery stores and continue to add restaurant accounts.
+So far, her business is on track with monthly net revenues exceeding $30,000 in the tasting room and $10,000 from sales to local restaurants, which is enough to service her debt and more, she says.
+All told, her first full year revenue topped $500,000 and is on track for 20% year-over-year revenue growth in her second year.
+She also continues to expand sales to high-end grocery stores and continue to add restaurant accounts.
 She is also eyeing the possibility of franchising her concept.

 The biggest reward: “I pinch myself to be able to work in this space that I built, bringing business to this neighborhood and being part of a community, and, of course, kicking back and sipping on a glass of my own full-bodied, piquant Syrah.”